saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - `BatchWriteItem` cannot update items, i.e. doesn't support `UpdateItem` operation
 - `BatchGetItem` returns failed reads as `UnprocessedKeys`
 - DynamoDB has two built-in backup methods (On-demand, Point-in-time recovery) that write to Amazon S3, but you will **NOT** have access to the S3 buckets that are used for these backups.
+- In DynamoDB, you can control access to individual data items, indexes and attributes in a table using IAM policy.
+You use the `IAM Condition` element to implement a fine-grained access control policy.
+  - `dynamodb:LeadingKeys` condition key in IAM policy for restricting access to records belonging to specific partition key ex.
+UserId.
+  - `dynamodb:Attributes` condition key in IAM policy for restricting access to attributes.
+  - `dynamodb:Select`: for specifying attributes to be returned in the result of a Query or Scan request
+  - `dynamodb:ReturnValues`: used for getting the item attributes as they appear before or after they are updated.

 ## Cognito

 - User pool integrates with API Gateway and Application Load Balancer
+- When your mobile app authenticates with the Identity Provider (IdP) using Amazon Cognito, the token returned from the IdP is passed to Amazon Cognito, which then returns a **Cognito ID** for the user.
+This **Cognito ID** is used to provide a set of temporary, limited-privilege AWS credentials through the Cognito Identity Pool.

 ## Step Functions